apache/spark-website/releases/_posts/2014-12-18-spark-release-1-2-0.md

  * Santiago M. Mola -- Documentation in Core
  * Sean Owen -- Improvement in Streaming; improvements in Core and Streaming; new features in Core; bug fixes in Java API, Core, MLlib, and Streaming; documentation in Core
  * Shane Knapp -- Bug fixes in Core
- * Shiming Fei -- Bug fixes in Core
  * Shiti Saxena -- Improvement in Core
  * Shivaram Venkataraman -- Improvements in Core; bug fixes in Core and EC2
  * Shixiong Zhu -- Test in Core; improvements in Core and Web UI; bug fixes in Core, Web UI, and YARN; documentation in Streaming and Core
+ * Bai Shou -- Improvements and bug fixes in SQL
  * Shuo Xiang -- New features and bug fixes in MLlib
  * Su Yan -- Bug fixes in Core
  * Sung Chung -- Improvements in MLlib